manuelpagliuca/subdivision-surfaces/README.md

-# Computational_Geometry_2021
+# Computational-Geometry
-Project for Computational Geometry class @UNIMI 2020/2021
+Project for the course of Computational Geometry 2020/2021 at UNIMI